sayan1886/blockarraygroup/docs/README.md

 ![alt text](https://s3.amazonaws.com/blockarray-hosting/static/whitepaper_imgs/gs1_bol.png "Bill of Lading, GS1")

 Many attempts have been made at modernizing shipping documents, and the shipping industry as a whole.
-Yet there are vestiages of poorly implemented solutions such as EDI (Electronic Data Interchange) and the widespread use of XML that still plague the industry.
+Yet there are vestiges of poorly implemented solutions such as EDI (Electronic Data Interchange) and the widespread use of XML that still plague the industry.
 Electronic document management is not a new solution, especially in the logistics/shipping industry.
-Yet the issue that has prevented bills of lading and other shipping documents from *truely* taking hold is uniqueness.
-Since a title is suppose to be unique, a physical, paper bill of lading have always been required as digital documents had, until now, been unable to retain that crucial property of being unique.
+Yet the issue that has prevented bills of lading and other shipping documents from *truly* taking hold is uniqueness.
+Since a title is supposed to be unique, a physical, paper bill of lading has always been required as digital documents had, until now, been unable to retain that crucial property of being unique.
 Having a blockchain-based bill of lading can solve this issue, and all the issues we have listed in the previous section.

-> Digital Scarcity is the property required for a digital bill of lading being able to truely suceeed in the logistics/shipping industry
+> Digital Scarcity is the property required for a digital bill of lading being able to truly succeed in the logistics/shipping industry

-Our solution, **Visual SmartContracts** is an application that allows users to create a smart contract based document like a bill of lading.
+Our solution, **Visual SmartContracts** is an application that allows users to create a smart contract-based document like a bill of lading.

 #### Visual SmartContracts